SPEAKUI/sc-useify/README.md

 } );

 // This is a named middleware function.
 By default, middleware functions are named "all".
 This
-// will give you the ability to add multiple middlware injection points.
+// will give you the ability to add multiple middleware injection points.
 MyClass.use( "postInit", function ( _next ) {

   this.value = 10;